 I am using datagraph 4.6 on mac os catalina 10.15.6 (I think both are the most recent).
 The crash happens when I try to save a file in datagraph, I get the pinwheel and even force quitting doesnt close the program.
 This seems to cause a cascading crash that forces me to hard shut down my computer (with the power button) as every program is unresponsive.
 It doesnt happen every time I save a file, but it seems to be coincident with excel or word being open.
-Hopefully you can help with this issue, it is quite frustrating.1 week, 4 days ago dgteamModerator
+Hopefully you can help with this issue, it is quite frustrating.2 years, 3 months ago dgteamModerator

 Here are a couple of possible situations that could cause this behavior.

 First, if you are saving to a remote disk, that could be an issue.
 So let us know if that is the case.

 A second possibly would be the computer is running out of memory for some reason.
 The next time this happens, check the activity monitor to see if it looks like you have run out of memory.
 When memory is tight, the system starts compressing memory and saves part of it to disk, that can be really slow and if the application keeps gobbling up more this is a vicious cycle.

 If there is crash log please email the contents, Help > Ask a question via email.

 I am indeed saving to a remote disk (google drive). is this an issue?
 I have done this previously with no issue in os mojave.2 years, 3 months ago davidModerator

 Are you mounting the Google drive on the desktop using Google Drive?

 And this worked in 10.14 but broke in 10.15, right?

 Pinweels show up when there is a system lock that is stuck.
 This could be memory access, network access or file system access.
 This should of course not happen.
 I’ve never been able to trigger this accidentally or on purpose, and a standard application like DataGraph is not supposed to have that power.
 It does look like the fault is on Apple or Google, but I might be able to work around it.